SwiftWeekly/swiftweekly.github.io/sponsorship.md

 as well as what's happening in the Swift community at large.

 <h3>Sponsored Links</h3>
-<p>There is a single Sponsored Link available per issue for <b>$75</b>.
+<p>There is a single Sponsored Link available per issue for <b>$100</b>.
-This is featured prominently at the beginning of an issue, after the opening comments and before the first headline.
+This is featured prominently at the beginning of an issue &mdash; after the opening comments but before the first section headline.
 These links are great to get conferences, products, or services noticed by subscribers and followers.
 Sponsored Links should be relevant to the Swift developer community.
-Additionally, a tweet will be sent out from the Swift Weekly Brief <a href="{{ site.links.twitter }}">Twitter account</a> with the link to thank the sponsor.</p>

-<i>Swift Weekly Brief</i> has over 2,000 subscribers and over <a href="{{ site.links.twitter }}">4,500 followers</a> on Twitter.</p>
+<i>Swift Weekly Brief</i> has over 2,000 subscribers and over <a href="{{ site.links.twitter }}">4,600 followers</a> on Twitter.</p>

 <h4>Examples</h4>